 Composting is the decomposition of plant remains and other once-living materials to make an earthy, dark, crumbly substance that is excellent for adding to houseplants or enriching garden soil.
 It is the way to recycle your yard and kitchen wastes, and is a critical step in reducing the volume of garbage needlessly sent to landfills for disposal.

-City residents are eligible to receive one free tumbler-type home composting container (actual composting tumbler may differ from the one pictured).
+City residents are eligible to receive one free tumbler-type home composting container.
 Residents may request the tumbler by calling 805-522-9400.
 There is a $25 delivery fee.